microsoft/pxt/docs/writing-docs/tutorials.md

 ### Unplugged

-If you want to display a dialog and have it skip to the next step automatically, use ``@unplugged``.
-This feature is typically used for an introduction step.
+If you want to display your tutorial step in a dialog and then have it skip to the next step automatically, use ``@unplugged``.
+This feature is typically used for introductory steps.

 ```markdown
 # Flash-a-rama